‘Shameful’: US virus deaths top 400K as Trump leaves office

 In early October, when Trump himself contracted COVID-19, he ignored safety protocols, ordering up a motorcade so he could wave to supporters outside his hospital.
 Once released, he appeared on the White House balcony to take off his mask for the cameras, making light of health officials’ pleas for people to cover their faces.

-“We’re rounding the corner,” Trump said of the battle with the virus during a debate with Joe Biden in late October.
+“We’re rounding the corner,” Trump said of the battle with the virus during a debate with Biden in late October.
 “It’s going away.”

 It isn’t.
 U.S. deaths from COVID-19 surpassed 100,000 in late May, then tripled by mid-December.
 Experts at the University of Washington project deaths will reach nearly 567,000 by May 1.